Seasonal Preparedness Resource

 No Results Found 0/0

 This resource is designed to help clinicians plan and prepare for respiratory season.
-It will offer guidance on chronic condition optimization, practice management, immunizations, seasonal illness testing and management and IPAC recommendations —rolled out gradually over the coming months.
+It offers guidance on chronic condition optimization, practice management, immunizations, seasonal illness testing and management and IPAC recommendations.

 Chronic condition optimization